Mold Remediation Barkhamsted, CT - Green Restoration

 Basement Mold Cleanup

-Basement mold remediation for Barkhamsted West Branch AE Zone West River Road and Pleasant Valley Road properties where flood seepage introduces Category 3 contamination into fieldstone foundation walls and subfloor assemblies.
+Basement mold remediation for Barkhamsted West Branch Floodplain West River Road and Pleasant Valley Road properties where flood seepage introduces Category 3 contamination into fieldstone foundation walls and subfloor assemblies.
 Sealed containment, physical removal of contaminated framing and insulation, EPA-registered antimicrobial on the stone cavity, and ACAC clearance before reconstruction.

 Bathroom And Kitchen Mold Removal